 Gina Livingston – Reading

 Gina Livingston has been teaching early elementary school for nine years.
 Gina has her Bachelors degree from the University of Wisconsin- Eau Claire and her Masters of Education from the University of Colorado.
 She joined Teach for America in 2008.
 After her two year commitment, she decided to make a life long career out of teaching.
 Gina currently is a reading interventionist here at DCIS at Fairmont.
 Gina loves inspiring young minds to be life-long readers and learners.
 When not at school, Gina enjoys hiking, camping, and traveling!
-She spends lots of time with her eight year old nephew and her dog, Wisco.
+She spends lots of time with her 9 year old soon and her dog, Wisco.
 On Sundays you can definitely find Gina cheering on her Green Bay Packers!

-Stephanie Thielen – GT
+Stephanie Thielen – Gifted and Talented/Senior Team Lead

 Stephanie Thielen is a Colorado native and has been in working education for over 10 years.
 She played volleyball for Regis University where she earned her undergraduate degree in English and Psychology with minors in Elementary Education and Special Education.
 She earned her masters degree from the University of Colorado at Denver in Math and Science Curriculum and Instruction.
 Her experience includes a variety of different teaching positions ranging from kindergarten through eighth grade.
 She has a passion for finding enriching ways to bring learning to life for her students.
 She loves building strong lasting relationships with students and their families.